nishantnayar/MLTrading/docs/DOCUMENTATION.md

 #### Navigation
 1. **Sidebar Toggle**: Click the circular button on the right edge of the sidebar to expand/collapse
-2. **Page Navigation**: Click on Dashboard, Logs, or Settings in the sidebar to switch pages
+2. **Page Navigation**: Click on Dashboard, Logs, or Help in the sidebar to switch pages
 3. **Mobile Navigation**: On mobile devices, the sidebar is hidden by default and can be toggled

 #### Theme Management